Your Commercial Building Inspector In Sussex County, Delaware

 Include lead-based paint evaluations in all commercial and residential property owner-requested building inspections.
 We are experts in all applicable local, state, and federal rules and legislation regarding commercial construction.
 In accordance with its requirements, the Environmental Protection Agency (EPA) has also recognized our company as a Lead-Safe Certified Company NAT-F172/84-2.
 Learn More

 Is a new building something you hope to buy, sell, or put up for rent?
-Next, we need to get it looked at by a professional commercial mold inspector.
+Then get it looked at by a professional commercial mold inspector.
 Requesting a mold inspection should be a top priority when doing a building evaluation.
-The mold testing equipment used by your inspector is state-of-the-art.
+Gain a comprehensive understanding of the situation before taking any action.
 Learn More

 Licenses & Certifications

-Your Building Inspector Will Check The Electrical System
+Your Building Inspector in Sussex County Will Check The Electrical System

 During an electrical inspection of a commercial building, the inspector will typically check for the following: